Save $1,200 on a Full-Time Wing Assistant — This Week Only

 Several factors influence the cost of hiring a CPA.
 A CPA’s credentials and geographical location, as well as the season, are some major factors that determine how much it will cost to secure the services of a CPA.
 Fortunately, the availability of virtual CPAs means you can cut down on your expenses as they often offer the same quality of service at a relatively lower cost.

-You can go one better by hiring a bookkeeping assistant from Wing to make your CPA’s workload even lighter and save on CPA expenses.
+You can go one better by using Wing Bookkeeping Assistant to make your CPA’s workload even lighter and save on CPA expenses.
 Keeping your financial documents organized can significantly lower the time your CPA needs to prepare your tax returns and financial statements.
 From tracking expenses to following up on past dues and managing entry into different accounting software, Wing Bookkeeping Assistant does it all.

 Ready to step into a world of easy bookkeeping?
 Get in touch today to know more.